liwz11/overleaf/README.md

 optional arguments:
-  -h, --help         show this help message and exit --logout           clear cookies and remove csrf token --projects         list all available projects --project PROJECT  specify a project id, default '' --docs             list all .tex documents in the specified project --doc DOC          specify a document id, default null(meaning the main document) --down DOWN        specify a file type and download the file, default 'pdf',
+  -h, --help         show this help message and exit --logout           clear cookies and remove csrf token, and then exit --projects         list all available projects, and then exit --project PROJECT  specify a project id, default '' --docs             list all .tex documents in the specified project, and then exit --doc DOC          specify a document id, default null(meaning the main document) --down DOWN        specify a file type and download the file, default 'pdf',
-                     options: 'pdf', 'zip', 'bbl' --url URL          specify a url to directly download the target file, default ''
+                     options: 'zip', 'pdf', 'bbl', 'aux', 'out', 'log', 'blg', 'synctex.gz' --url URL          specify a url to directly download the target file, default '' --compile          force the project to be re-compiled
 ```

 ### Example 1 - list all available projects